lhico/roms_idealized_exps/experiments/experiment03/README.md

 # Experiment 03
-This case consists of non-stratified, homogenous fields with wind parallel to the coast (in this case we will the stress momentum flux).
+This case consists of non-stratified fields with wind parallel to the coast (in this case we will the stress momentum flux).
 The upwelling.h example is the basis to  this project.